pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Help sort our Wish List

-Have you found a deal breaker?
+Have you found a deal-breaker that's shutting you out somehow, stopping you from playing this game some more?

 Tell us what it is?

-Maybe you need us to try making Square Pixels?
-Or we could this work a more game-like feel, if we completed a full Python Command every time you pressed a Key at the Server.
+Like we could give this game a more game-like feel, if we completed a full Python Command every time you pressed a Key at the Server.
 Or we could rewrite our Arrow Keys Demo to have 4 Turtles draw it, not just 1.
 And so on and on and on

 You've joined us in our early days.
-We don't have more than a few of us gathered here yet.
+We don't have more than a few of us gathered here yet, dreaming out what's the most fun.
 Tell us what change you want next, and odds on we'll deliver it sooner

 ## Dig in technically, deep into the Python

 You could review the whole Code?
+Read every line of the Python?
 No one has before you

 Or you could pick out just one aspect of the Code to drill down into?

 Our Turtle Logo App here is thousands of lines large.
 It's large enough that it gives its own kind of a tour of the Standard Python Library.

+It mixes together 27 Imports

 ### 24 Cross-Platform Python Imports